wbmorley/FaceRecognition-/README.md

 # FaceRecognition-
-Face recognition project - two parts.
+Face recognition project - two parts - Developed in Python

-Python Based -
 Face Detect:
 First part that needs to be run is face detect which will detect all the faces within the inputed image.
 The individual faces will be highlighted by a rectangle on the whole image.
 Then the individual photos will be shown for user to input the name.
 Faces and photos will be saved to indivudal directories